Glockenspiel: History

-Early glockenspiels were percussion instruments that produced notes via small bronze bells that were tuned with a drumstick.
+Early glockenspiels were percussion instruments that produced notes via small, tuned bronze bells struck with a drumstick.
 The bells were replaced by metal sound plates in the 17th century.
 In the 18th century the instrument was played using a keyboard that struck the bottom of each plate with a hammer.
 The use of mallets evolved during the 19th century, coinciding with Romanticism.